cheminfo/data-extractor/README.md

 const products = data-extractor();
 ```
-The retruned result is an array of object, each object represents a product identified by its name and the DOI of the publication it was found in.
+The retruned result is an array of object, each object represents a product identified by its name and the DOI of the publication it was found in, along with the filename the literature originates from.

-The returned array can easily be stored in a JSON file using the little hand-coded module 'createJSON':
+The returned array can easily be stored in a JSON file using the little hand-coded module 'createJSON()' in examples/createJSON.js:

 ```js
 import  { createJSON } from 'data-extractor/examples/createJSON.js';